Learn How Technology

 Hosting Is Separate from Ownership

 We offer managed hosting because it is convenient and high-performance — but it is your choice, not a requirement.
-You can host with us, host with AWS, host with GoDaddy, or host on your own server.
+You can host with us, host with any provider, or host on your own server.
 The code is yours regardless of where it lives.

 Our philosophy: Your business should never be held hostage by a vendor.
 We build it, we hand it over, and you decide what happens next.
 If you want us to keep hosting and maintaining it, great.
 If you want to go a different direction, no hard feelings — the code is yours.

-AMD Hardware NVMe SSD Storage 🛡 Security Layer Firewall + DDoS Your Website Application Layer 🔒 SSL + Backups Daily Automated 👁 24/7 Monitoring 99.9% Uptime <200ms Response Time 1 Tbps+ Network Capacity
+AMD Hardware NVMe SSD Storage 🛡 Security Layer Firewall + DDoS Your Website Application Layer 🔒 SSL + Backups Daily Automated 👁 24/7 Monitoring 99.9% Uptime <200ms Response Time Multi-Gbps Network Capacity

 How Managed Hosting Works